ringcentral/engage-voice-api-docs/docs/authentication/auth-ringcentral.md

 The first thing we need to do is create an app in the RingCentral Developer Portal.
 This can be done quickly by clicking the "Create Engage Voice App" button below.
 Just click the button, enter a name and description if you choose, and click the "Create" button.
 If you do not yet have a RingCentral account, you will be prompted to create one.

+!!! important
+    While you can create a RingCentral account through the Developer Portal, you will need a production account to use Engage Voice APIs at this time.
+Make sure to login to your developer account using the same credentials as your production RingCentral account.
+The RingCentral account created via the Developer Portal will **not** work.

 <a target="new" href="https://developer.ringcentral.com/new-app?name=Engage+Voice+Quick+Start+App&desc=A+simple+app+to+demo+engage+voice+apis+access&public=false&type=ServerOther&carriers=7710,7310,3420&permissions=ReadAccounts&redirectUri=" class="btn btn-primary">Create Engage Voice App</a>
 <a class="btn-link btn-collapse" data-toggle="collapse" href="#create-app-instructions" role="button" aria-expanded="false" aria-controls="create-app-instructions">Show detailed instructions</a>